Now Live: Easier Online License Applications and Renewals!

 (License Expired More Than 5 Years)

 2489||Experience Record for Credential Late Renewal (License Expired More Than 5 Years)|

 475||Verification of Examination or Registration|

 3085||Application for Predetermination (Optional-Submit ONLY if you have been convicted of any felony, misdemeanor, or other violations of federal or state law in this state or any other and you desire a review of your conviction record before applying for a credential.)|

 2252||Convictions and Pending Charges|

-Submit application Form #2288, supporting documentation, fee, and evidence that you have completed at least 20 hours of continuing education in the 2 years immediately prior to your application according to
+Submit online application, supporting documentation, fee, and evidence that you have completed at least 20 hours of continuing education in the 2 years immediately prior to your application according to

 Wis.
 Admin.
 Code § 10.03.